AOT-Technologies/forms-flow-ai/deployment/docker/README.md

    * Do a [health check for forms-flow-forms](../../forms-flow-forms#health-check)
    * Initially to create the Role Ids, we need to import [sample.json](../../forms-flow-forms/sample.json)
      * [Import the predefined Roles and Forms](../../forms-flow-forms/README.md#import-of-predefined-roles-and-forms)
+   * For the **FormsFlow.AI Role Mapping** step below, use the token from the previous import step token generation

 ### Start the FormsFlow.AI Application
 Other Environment variables are set in **.env** and read by the system.